 Seager hits 3 of Dodgers' 5 HRs in 12-0 win over Mets

-Los Angeles Dodgers' Cody Bellinger watches from the dugout during the first inning of the team's baseball game against the New York Mets, Tuesday, June 20, 2017, in Los Angeles.
-New York Mets starting pitcher Robert Gsellman, second from left, listens to pitching coach Dan Warthen, right, as he is joined by T.J.
-Rivera, left, and catcher Rene Rivera during the first inning of the team's baseball game against the Los Angeles Dodgers on Tuesday, June 20, 2017, in Los Angeles.
+Los Angeles Dodgers' Corey Seager watches his third home run of the night, during the fifth inning of the team's baseball game against the New York Mets, Tuesday, June 20, 2017, in Los Angeles.
+Los Angeles Dodgers' Corey Seager watches his third home run of the night, during the fifth inning of the team's baseball game against the New York Mets, Tuesday, June 20, 2017, in Los Angeles.

 Add your comments below